LootToken/Loot-Marketplace-Framework/README.md

 - Claiming and redeeming generated GAS.
 - Address book.
 - Switch between mainnet/testnet/privatenet.
-- Viewing names, stats, descriptions and photos of registered marketplace assets.
+- Viewing names, stats, descriptions and photos of any registered games marketplace assets.
 - Viewing prices and balances of system assets and NEP-5 tokens.
 - Tracking the 24 hour change of your balance and individual NEO assets.
-- Full interaction with the LOOT Marketplace framework, including trading/buying/selling/removing/cancelling game assets.
+- Full interaction with the LOOT Marketplace framework, including trading, buying, selling, cancelling, and removing registered game assets.
 - Two currently registered titles, LootClicker and Project: MEYSA with more to be announced soon.
 - A network monitor for the framework in which all data is publicly queryable.